PhilipKlaus/octree-cuda/README.md

 -  [OctreeApi/](OctreeApi/) Exposes the functionality from the OctreeLibrary using an C-API.
 The API is compiled to a shared library.
 -  [OctreeApi/OctreeLibrary/](OctreeApi/OctreeLibrary) contains the actual LOD generation logic and CUDA kernels.
 It is compiled to a static library.
 -  [src/](src/) contains the PotreeConverterGPU project.
 This project builds an executable and links to the OctreeApi.

+# Python tools
+The [tools/](tools/) folder contains the following Python tools:
+-  [potree_to_ply.py](tools/potree_to_ply.py): a tool for converting Potree 2.0 data generated with PotreeConverterGPU into PLY files.
+A single PLY file is generate per LOD.
+An additional PLY file containing the content of all leaf nodes is also created.
+-  [memory_consumption.ply](tools/memory_consumption.ply): a tool for estimating the minimum required GPU memory space to process a point cloud with a specific amount of points.

 # External Tools/Libraries
 | Library           | Description               | Link                                      |